iechor/docs/content/billing/core-billing/details.md

 > You can't update an existing invoice, including paid and unpaid invoices.
 { .important }

 The billing information provided appears on all your billing invoices.
-The email address provided is where Docker sends all invoices and other [billing-related communication](#update-your-email-address-that-receives-billing-invoices).
+The email address provided is where iEchor sends all invoices and other [billing-related communication](#update-your-email-address-that-receives-billing-invoices).

 ## Manage billing information

 ### Personal account

-1. Select your avatar in the top-right corner of Docker Hub.
+1. Select your avatar in the top-right corner of iEchor Hub.
 2. From the drop-down menu select **Billing**.
 3. Select the **Payment methods and billing history** link.
 4. In the **Billing Information** section, select **Update information**.